gregoryjscott/Simpler/README.md

         }
     }

-By design, all classes clearly define their inputs, outputs, and code to test, so tests are very straightforward.
+By design, all Tasks clearly define their inputs, outputs, and code to test, so tests are very straightforward.

 ###"I just need to get things done well, will Simpler help?"